TwentyFiveSoftware/lightning-bot/README.md

 # Lightning Bot

-This is a multipurpose discord bot using discord.js with TypeScript.
+This is a multipurpose discord bot using [discord.js](https://discord.js.org/) with TypeScript.
+The bot is deployed on [Heroku](https://www.heroku.com/) and stores its data in an Heroku Postgres database.

 ### Features